ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 with mean equal to the central estimate, and variance equal to the variance of a normal distribution with the same mean and 95% confidence interval.

-For the :
-math:`a` value for Ethiopia, assume the following:
+For the :math:`a` value for Ethiopia, assume the following:

 .. math::